-If you are the backpacker type of traveller and you like to experience the insight of the places you visit and merge with the local life, the urban tours can be the best option for you.
-As the name states this tours puts you in the heart of the urban life of Mexico City.
+If you are in the mood for a walk or a bicycle ride and you like to experience the insight of the places you visit and merge with the local life, the urban tours can be the best option for you.
+This tours put you in the heart of the urban life of Mexico City.
 We get around by foot, bicycle, and public transportation so we can cover many grounds and provide with diversity our journey.

 Our Urban Tours include a diversity of places, from markets, to museums, monuments, parks, churches and much more, experience Mexico City from the inside and go beyond the surface.